Minister (Catholic Church): Instituted lector and acolyte

 While the approved English translations of the liturgical books of the Catholic Church's Roman Rite use the terms "instituted acolytes" and "instituted lectors" some translations refer to them as "installed".
 For example, the translation on the Vatican's website of the 2019 motu proprio Aperuit illis has "Bishops could celebrate the Rite of Installation of Lectors or a similar commissioning of readers".

+In 1972, an official part of the Pontificale Romanum containing a liturgical ceremony for the installation of instituted lectors and instituted acolytes, was published.

 The 1984 liturgical book Ceremonial of Bishops, says that in ceremonies where are bishop presides it is fitting that instituted acolytes and instituted lectors carry out their functions – rather than by those who have not been instituted.
 The 2004 Congregation for Bishops guideline Apostolorum Successores, n.
 113, says: "The bishop should promote the ministries of lector and acolyte, which may be conferred upon male laypersons".

 A role of the instituted lector is to proclaim the readings (except the Gospel) in liturgical celebrations.
 The instituted lector should do this even if ministers of higher rank are present.
 Other lay people do these readings at Mass in "the absence of an instituted lector".

 In January 2021, with the motu proprio Spiritus Domini, Pope Francis changed the canon law of the Latin Church so that both men and women could become instituted lectors and acolytes.
 Previously, only men were allowed to be instituted in those ministries.